Deiru/SteamCat/README.md

 1. Open the Page's Source (Ctrl+U on most browsers, also accessible via right click menu)

-1. Copy the page's source to and paste it into **unparsed.txt** If there are multiple pages of results for the filter you used, copy each page's source to the text file without overwriting.
+1. Copy the page's source and paste it into **unparsed.txt** If there are multiple pages of results for the filter you used, copy each page's source to the text file without overwriting.

 1. Run SteamCat.py